Liu Tingting (gymnast): 2019: National Champion

 Liu did not compete again until October, when she was named as the captain of the Chinese team for the 2019 World Championships in Stuttgart, Germany alongside Chen Yile, Li Shijia, Qi Qi, Tang Xijing, and alternate Zhang Jin.
 This announcement made Liu the only Chinese gymnast to be a member of all three world championships teams during the 2017-2020 quadrennium.

-In the qualification round, Liu competed the all-around along with Li and Tang, contributing counting scores on uneven bars, balance beam, and floor exercise.
+In the qualification round, Liu competed the all-around along with Li and Tang, contributing counting scores in uneven bars, balance beam, and floor exercise.
 As a team, China qualified in second place, behind the United States by roughly five points and ahead of third-place Russia by roughly one point.
 Individually, Liu recorded the sixth-highest all-around score, just ahead of her teammate Li, but qualified into the all-around in fifth place after Grace McCallum's exclusion due to the two-per-country limit.
 Additionally, Liu qualified in sixth place to the uneven bars final (teammate Tang was the first alternate), and in third place to the balance beam final behind Simone Biles and Li.

 In the team final, Liu performed below her usual standards.
-Competing last on uneven bars, she fell twice during her routine and scored nearly three points lower than her score in qualifications.
-On balance beam, another fall cost her roughly two points compared to her qualification routine.
-She rebounded on floor exercise, but her final routine was not enough to prevent China from finishing fourth behind the United States, Russia, and Italy.
+Competing last in uneven bars, she fell twice during her routine and scored nearly three points lower than her score in qualifications.
+In balance beam, another fall cost her roughly two points compared to her qualification routine.
+She rebounded in the floor exercise, but her final routine was not enough to prevent China from finishing fourth behind the United States, Russia, and Italy.
 Liu withdrew from the all-around final and was replaced by Tang, who had been affected by the two-per-country rule.
 During the first day of event finals, Liu hit a clean bars routine to finish seventh.
-She won her second consecutive medal on balance beam, a silver, behind Biles and ahead of Li.
+She won her second consecutive medal in balance beam, a silver, behind Biles and ahead of Li.